-Sandra Capellaro performed in Elaine Colandrea’s last two Continuum-inspired productions.
+Sandra Capellaro performed in several of Elaine Colandrea’s Continuum-inspired productions and has been enriched by her classes for a decade.
 She is a mother, writer, administrator, translator and dancer based in the Hudson Valley, where she is most brought alive by immersing herself in nature.

 Beth Pettengill Riley, Education Advisor

 Beth Pettengill Riley is a seasoned somatic movement activist with over 40 years of experience facilitating workshops in Continuum, Ashtanga Yoga, and mindfulness meditation around the globe.
 A founding member of Mount Madonna Center, she has been an invited presenter at Esalen Institute, Omega Institute, Mount Madonna Center, Open Center, and the Skyros Institute in Greece.
 She holds a master’s degree in dance education from Stanford University.